 Charles had to step down from power in 1969 due to a revolt caused by the students, after serving for a period of eleven years.

 Continue Reading Below

 Charles de Gaulle was given the responsibility of handling the military division ‘4e division cuirassee’ in 1940, while World War-II was at its peak.
 Under the leadership of Charles, the troop managed to restrict the aggressive German forces to Caumont region of South-Eastern France.

 Awards and Achievements

-Although he collaborated with the allied forces, Charles de Gaulle had developed a bitter rivalry with the American President Winston Churchill over the years.
+Although he collaborated with the allied forces, Charles de Gaulle had developed a bitter rivalry with the British Prime Minister, Winston Churchill, over the years.
 He even disliked the idea of France being a member of the ‘European Economic Committee’ since he felt America would interfere too much in the committee’s affairs.